Introduction to the Social Services, Health Care and Rescue Services Division

 Self-monitoring plans (in Finnish)

-The Health and Substance Abuse Services Department manages the non-institutional treatment services of primary healthcare, the health guidance of adults at the health stations, outpatient clinic services for internal diseases, emergency services and oral health care.
+The Health and Substance Abuse Services manage the non-institutional treatment services of primary healthcare, the health guidance of adults at the health stations, outpatient clinic services for internal diseases, emergency services and oral health care.

-The Department also provides mental health and substance abuse services for adults, as well as psychiatric specialist medical care services.
+The Services also provide mental health and substance abuse services for adults, as well as psychiatric specialist medical care services.

 The Director of Health and Substance Abuse Services is Leena Turpeinen, tel. +358 9 310 52481(Link starts a phone call).
 The Executive Assistant’s phone number is +358 9 310 29061(Link starts a phone call).